utlib/collections-uoft/README.md

         * Using IIIF - Embedding

 ## About Collections U of T
-[Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
-It provides open access to these digital collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.
+[Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' image repository for digitized special collections and archives.
+It provides open access to these digital image collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.

 Collections U of T provides U of T staff: